Just Got Started Lovin' You: Background and writing

-Otto had placed a telephone call to his friend, songwriter Jim Femino, when Femino and D. Vincent Williams were shopping at a grocery store in Nashville, Tennessee.
-Otto had wanted to write a song with Femino, and Femino suggested bringing Williams (who had never met Otto before) with him.
+The song originated when James Otto contacted his friend, songwriter Jim Femino, while Femino and D. Vincent Williams were grocery shopping in Nashville, Tennessee.
+Otto expressed his interest in collaborating on a song, and Femino suggested including Williams, who had not previously met Otto.

-When they met Otto at Williams' house, Williams stated that he noticed a sex appeal in Otto's material, comparing the singer to Conway Twitty.
-Williams then came up with a melody that he "thought was cool", and put down the melody on his computer; after Otto heard the tune, he felt that it "suggested a sexy lyric and came from a sexy spot", and eventually came up with the title "Just Got Started Lovin' You".
-The three then recorded a work tape and played it for singer and producer John Rich (of Big & Rich), who chose it as the first single from Otto's Sunset Man album.
+The three met at Williams's house, where Williams remarked on the "sex appeal" in Otto's musical style, drawing a comparison to Conway Twitty.
+Williams developed a melody that he recorded on his computer; upon hearing it, Otto felt it conveyed a "sexy" quality and was inspired to create lyrics to match, ultimately arriving at the title "Just Got Started Lovin' You".
+The group recorded a work tape, which they presented to singer and producer John Rich (of Big & Rich), who selected the song as the lead single for Otto's album Sunset Man.

-The song is in the key of G major with a tempo of approximately 92 beats per minute and a 4/4 time signature.
-Its verses follow the chord pattern G-Am7-C-D-G.
+Musically, the song is set in the key of G major, has a tempo of approximately 92 beats per minute, and is written in common time (4/4 time signature).
+The chord progression for the verses follows G–Am^{7}–C–D–G.